lief-project/LIEF/doc/sphinx/tutorials/11_macho_modification.rst

     printf("Hello World\n");
   }

-Which is complied with
+This is compiled with:

 .. code-block:: console

   $ clang -fPIC -shared libexample.c -o libexample.dylib

-Then we add a new :attr:`~lief.MachO.LoadCommand.TYPE.LOAD_DYLIB` using the :meth:`lief.MachO.Binary.add_library` function:
+Then, we add a new :attr:`~lief.MachO.LoadCommand.TYPE.LOAD_DYLIB` using the :meth:`lief.MachO.Binary.add_library` function:

 .. code-block:: python